Graduateshotline

 GRE General Test at Home

-GRE is a competitive exam offered by ETS for students planning to pursue their studies in graduate and professional schools along with business and law.
-The test can be taken by students all over the world and can have different educational and cultural backgrounds.
+GRE is a test offered by ETS for students planning to pursue their studies in graduate and professional schools along with business and law.
+The test can be taken by students worldwide who have different educational and cultural backgrounds.
 It is offered in around 160 countries and is conducted continuously throughout the year.

-The GRE test includes three question types which are verbal reasoning, quantitative reasoning, and analytical writing.
+The GRE test includes three sections: verbal reasoning, quantitative reasoning, and analytical writing.
 They measure the candidates' ability to analyze and draw conclusions from the information they provide, to understand and interpret quantitative information along with critical thinking, and the ability to articulate complex ideas with proper reasoning.

-The test used to be conducted online or in a paper format in various test centers all over the world.
-However, during the pandemic, ETS provided students with the option of attempting the test from their homes.
-Because test takers responded well, ETS maintained this test mode as the default.
-This page will provide the test-takers with all the information required about the GRE test at Home.
+Since the pandemic, ETS has allowed students to attempt the test from their homes.
+This page will provide the test-takers with all the information required about the GRE General test at Home.

 Understanding how GRE Test at Home Works

-Students can choose to take the exam at home rather than in a testing facility thanks to an option provided by ETS.
-During the pandemic, this option was made available.
-It is accessible twenty-four hours a day, seven days a week, and individuals can take the test as soon as register.
+Thanks to an option provided by ETS, students can choose to take the test at home rather than in a testing facility.
+The option is accessible twenty-four hours a day, seven days a week, and individuals can take the test as soon as they register.

-With this option, candidates can work on the same system they have been using to prepare for the test on their own schedule.
-As long as it satisfies ETS's requirements, candidates are free to remain in their comfort zone and can overcome the anxiety that comes with physically being in the test center.
+Candidates use the same system they have been using to prepare for the test.
+As long as it satisfies ETS's requirements, candidates can remain in their comfort zone and overcome the anxiety of physically being in the test center.

 Equipment Required for Test

-One of the complications test-takers can face while opting for the Home-based test is not possessing the right kind of equipment they require.
+One of the complications test-takers can face while opting for the home-based test is not possessing the required equipment.
 The requirements regarding equipment are as follows:

 Environment Required for the Test

-ETS specifies the kind of environment that is ideal for the test and this includes factors like privacy, how their tabletop and seating should be,test-takers' appearance during the test, and the materials they can keep with them.
+ETS specifies the kind of environment ideal for the test, including privacy, how their tabletop and seating should be, test-takers appearance during the test, and the materials they can keep with them.

 Steps to take before the Test